 “In divorce, it is not what you get, but what you get to keep.” – Shawn Leamon, MBA, CDFA

 In divorce, a dollar is not always worth a dollar.
 The equivalent amount of cash in a bank account is worth more than cash in a retirement account, which is worth more than a home at the same value.
-Why is that?
+What is the reason for this discrepancy?

-Every asset has its own tax liabilities when you use the money.
-Therefore, if you take money from a retirement account, you may have to pay income taxes and potential penalties for withdrawing the funds.
+When you use this money, every asset has its own tax liabilities.
+Therefore, if you take money from a retirement account, you may have to pay income taxes, as well as potential penalties for withdrawing the funds.
 Spousal support has tax consequences, while child support does not.

-A CDFA can help you understand how much you get to keep when deciding between different assets.
+When deciding between different assets, a CDFA can help you understand how much you get to keep.

 3) Managing Expectations and Keeping You Focused on the Long Term